-Blue Cedar does not fully support Android signing on Windows as part of the platform.
+Blue Cedar does not fully support Android signing on Windows as part of the policy console.
 This page describes the process to sign on Windows and provides a script.
 Contact Blue Cedar Support if you need help.

-Before you download an integrated app for signing, see Using and configuring signing profiles.
-Once you have integrated the app and included a signing profile, you can download a zip file from the policy console and sign outside the console.
+Before you export a secured app for signing, see the policy console documentation to secure an app with an appropriate signing profile.
+Once you have secured the app and included a signing profile, you can Export a zip file from the policy console and sign outside the console.
 This zip file includes:

 - A copy of the secured app

 - All information required to sign the app